benjamin-macmichael/apod-explorer/README.md

 ### Data Fetching:
 - API responses for both the APOD and news articles are fetched using `fetch` in async functions within React components.
-- TypeScript interfaces define the shape of the data for each entity.
 - Responses are stored in the application state (using React state hooks), allowing users to view APOD entries and news articles, and navigate their history.
 - The app uses local storage to prevent repeated API calls if the data does not need to be refreshed, ensuring that browsing history and previously fetched data persist between page reloads.

 ## 🌟 Additional Features Implemented

-- **Local Storage**: Uses local storage to remember previously fetched APOD data, preventing unnecessary API calls when navigating between pages or refreshing the app.
+- **Local Storage**: Uses local storage to remember previously fetched APOD and News data, preventing unnecessary API calls when navigating between pages or refreshing the app.

 - **Lambda Function for NewsAPI**: Deployed an AWS Lambda function as a proxy to fetch data from the NewsAPI, since direct requests from GitHub Pages were being blocked.